Stack22/Track-Event-Genie/README.md

   - event type options
   - allow city/state to be entered instead of zip code
   - allow for other postal codes to be used (e.g. Canada)
-  - have results sorted optionally by location (e.g. near to far)
+  - have results sorted optionally by location (e.g. venues near to far)
   - Option to show a complete list of scheduled events (if more than three)
 * Detail view of each venue
-* Semi-randomized results images based on venue
+* Semi-randomized results images based on venue or event type
 * Pop-up "quick view" on hover over event link